 Recommendation Management response Completion date Responsible officer Effectiveness of quality and safety sub-groups R1 The Health Board recently issued generic templates for the agendas and terms of reference of sub-groups of the Operational Quality, Safety and Experience Subcommittee to address operational inconsistencies.
 We found that records for sub-group meetings are not of a consistent standard and are not readily available when required.
 The Health Board should: a) mandate the use of the recently issued generic templates with the understanding that the agenda template is a minimum requirement which can be supplemented as appropriate; a) The EDONQPE to reissue templates and instruct utilisation at each quality governance meeting at service and directorate meetings.
-31 November 2021 Executive Director or Nursing, Quality and Patient Experience (EDONQPE) b) issue guidance on record taking at meetings; and c) ensure that local records are stored in a standard location to facilitate access. b) Guidance document to be developed and issued with (R1a). c) Include within guidance document (R1b) a reminder of the importance of Board Secretary Board Secretary
+31 November 2021 Executive Director or Nursing, Quality and Patient Experience (EDONQPE) b) issue guidance on record taking at meetings; andc) ensure that local records are stored in a standard b) Guidance document to be developed and issued with (R1a).c) Include within guidance document Board Secretary Board location to facilitate access.
+(R1b) a reminder of the importance of Secretary